 Several seaside towns and village host regattas during the summer.
 They are based around the water, but you don't need to own a yacht or a pair of red trousers to turn up and enjoy the ambience.

 - Shanklin Regatta has been going for more than 170 years.
-In recent years it has involved a fireworks display, lots of stalls selling things and sports on the beach such as tug of war.
+In recent years it has involved a fireworks display, lots of stalls selling things and sports on the beach such as a tug of war.

 - Sandown Regatta is similarly long-established.
 Recent regattas have included magic shows, Punch and Judy arguing about sausages, live music and fireworks.
 It is linked with Sandown's Carnival.
+Read our blog about Sandown Regatta 2024.

 Isle of Wight Scooter Rally, late August

 If you're a fan of excessive wing mirrors and headlights then you will love the Isle of Wight Scooter Rally.
 According to one website it is the 'world’s biggest gathering of vintage and modern scooters' although I have no idea if that's actually true.
-It generally gathers around Ryde and is organised by an organisation called VFM.
+It generally gathers around Ryde and is organised by VFM.

 Island Steam Show, late August

-The Isle of Wight Steam Railway at Havenstreet hosts this annual steam-fest which attracts several thousand people over a long weekend.
+The Isle of Wight Steam Railway at Havenstreet hosts this annual steam-fest that attracts several thousand people over a long weekend.
 It usually involves racing ducks, lots of old vehicles owned by proud men in boiler suits, fairground rides, arena shows (quad bikers jumping through fire - that sort of thing), live music, real ale bars and so on.

 Isle of Wight Jigsaw Festival, August